jlsemi/smartsnmp/README.md

 ------------------------

-One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mib and loaded by it only if you learn to write a lua file as shown at files in the `mibs` directory.
+One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mibs and loaded by it only if you learn to write lua files as shown in `mibs` directory.

 Operation
 ---------

-SmartSNMP is based on SNMPv2c so it can response 5 kinds of request operations from client: snmpget, snmpgetnext, snmpset, snmpbulkget and snmpwalk.
-Revelant test samples are shown at tests/test.sh.
+**SmartSNMP** can run in two modes: the SNMP mode and the AgentX mode.
+In SNMP mode the agent will run as an independent SNMP agent and process SNMP datagram form the client, while in AgentX mode the agent will run as an sub-agent against Net-SNMP as the master agent and process AgentX datagram from master.

+Revelant test samples are shown respectively as `tests/snmpd_test.sh` and `tests/agentx_test.sh`

 Dependencies
 ------------